rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 test result: ok.
 1 passed; 0 failed; 1 ignored; 0 measured; 0 filtered out
 ```

-The `expensive_test` function is listed as `ignored`.
-If we want to run only
-the ignored tests, we can use `cargo test -- --ignored`:

 A função `expensive_test` é listada como `ignored`.
 Se queremos executar apenas
 os testes ignorados, podemos usar `cargo test - --ignored`: